-Real-time, robust head pose estimation algorithms have the potential to greatly advance the fields of humancomputer and human-robot interaction.
-Possible applications include novel computer input devices [14], head gesture recognition, driver fatigue recognition systems [1], attention awareness for intelligent tutoring systems, and social interaction analysis.
+Real-time, robust head pose estimation algorithms have the potential to greatly advance the fields of human-computer and human-robot interaction.
+Possible applications include novel computer input devices [1], head gesture recognition, driver fatigue recognition systems [2], attention awareness for intelligent tutoring systems, and social interaction analysis.
 Pose estimation may also benefit secondary face analysis, such as facial expression recognition and eye gaze estimation, by allowing the 3D face to be warped to a canonical frontal view prior to further processing.

-Three main paradigms exist for automatically estimating head pose.
-Dynamic approaches, also called differential or motion-based approaches, track the position and orientation Jacob Whitehill Javier Movellan UCSD Machine Perception Laboratory La Jolla, CA 92093 of the head through video sequences using pair-wise registration (i.e., transformation between two frames).
-Their strength is user-independence and higher precision for relative pose in short time scales, but they are typically susceptible to long time scale accuracy drift due to accumulated uncertainty over time.
-They also usually require the initial position and pose of the head to be set either manually or using a supplemental automatic pose detector.
-Static user-independent approaches detect head pose from single images without temporal information and without any previous knowledge of the user appearance.
+Three main paradigms exist to automatically estimate head pose.
+Dynamic approaches, also called differential or motion-based approaches, track the position and orientation of the head through video sequences using pair-wise registration (i.e., transformation between two frames).
+Their strength is user-independence and higher precision for relative pose in short time scales, but they are typically susceptible to accuracy drift due to accumulated uncertainty over time.
+They also usually require the initial position and orientation of the head to be set either manually or using a supplemental automatic pose detector.
+Static user-independent approaches detect head pose from a single image without temporal information and without any previous knowledge of the user appearance.
 These approaches can be applied automatically without initialization, but they tend to return coarser estimates of the head pose.
-Static user-dependent approaches, also called keyframe-based or template-based approaches, use information previously acquired about the user (automatically or manually) to estimate the head position and orientation.
+Static user-dependent approaches, also called keyframebased or template-based approaches, use information previously acquired about the user (automatically or manually) to estimate the head position and orientation.
 These approaches are more accurate and suffer only bounded drift over time, but they lack the relative precision of dynamic approaches.
-They also require a procedure for learning the appearance of individual users.
+They also require a procedure for learning the appearance model of individual users.